avilabiel/blackjack-cli/README.md

 7. Support Insurance
 8. Players can login and set their nickname
 9. Players have a balance outside of the game like deposited money in the house
-10. There is a rank with the top nicknames
+10. Improve the CLI view with [Ink](https://www.npmjs.com/package/ink)
-11. Improve the CLI view with [Ink](https://www.npmjs.com/package/ink)
+11. Users can leave the table

 ## Hours spent